tylabs/quicksand/README.md

 - timeout: Timeout processing: 0 for unlimited.

+## Scoring

+Documents are scored based on the rank value in the associated Yara signature metadata.

+Additionally, each signature defines whether the detected item is an exploit, a warning or a risky feature.
+For more information on how to interpret the results, please see [https://quicksand.io/howto](https://quicksand.io/howto).

+If you add your own signatures, they don't need to include the extra metadata to function.

 ### zlib issues on MacOS

 MacOS users may get zlib issues (PDF FlateDecode etc) due to missing OpenSSL headers since MacOs 10.4.